 Protection of Ideas, Values, Ethics, Morals, and More

-Freedom of speech provides a baseline, unshakeable support for any and all beliefs.
+Freedom of speech provides a baseline, unshakeable support for discussion of any and all beliefs.

 To truly appreciate the protection of these beliefs, we have to consider a time when citizens never had them.
 Consider yourself living in Soviet Russia during Stalin’s purges.
-During this time, all course of dissent from citizens was punished brutally.
+During this time, any dissent from citizens was punished brutally.
 From purges to death camps, anyone that disagreed with the Soviets was quickly silenced.

 Through freedom of speech, you don’t have this fear.
 You can speak out against the government and its actors.
-You don’t have to toe a line and only openly discuss controversial issues in silence, or with your close family member.
+You don’t have to toe a line and only openly discuss controversial issues in silence, or solely with a close family member.

 But we don’t have this fear anymore.
 And it’s because of free speech.
 It allows us the opportunity to not live in fear of persecution for our ideas, values, ethics, morals, or any other belief system.